Atavic/firefox-tweaks/Extras/other_addons.md

 # Other addons
 The addons in the README should be sufficient for most users, but depending on your browsing habits, you may benefit from one or more of these addons.
-As with all addons recommended in this repository, these addons are free and open source; collect no data whatsoever as per their privacy policies; and include links to their source code, their privacy policy, and their page on https://addons.mozilla.org.
+As with all addons recommended in this repository, these addons are free and open source; are available and work correctly on Firefox for Android; collect no data whatsoever as per their privacy policies; and include links to their source code, their privacy policy, and their page on https://addons.mozilla.org.

 ### 🛃 HTTPS Everywhere
 This addon makes connections secure when it can.
 If a site supports `https` but defaults to `http`, this addon will force it to connect using `https`.